Leica M8: Features

+KAF-10500 Sensor

+The KAF-10500 is a CCD imaging sensor designed by US photographic company Eastman Kodak.
+In September 2006 it was announced that the sensor was to be used in the M8 camera, having been specifically designed for this application.
+Its size is 18x27 mm (APS-H) and it has 10.3 million pixels of size 6.8 μm.
+Compared to 35mm film, it has a 1.33 crop factor.
+It is calibrated for an ISO sensitivity range of 160–2500.

+The sensor includes indium tin oxide as a constituent material, which Kodak claims leads to low noise, high sensitivity, and wide dynamic range.
+It is designed for use with lenses with short back focal lengths – such as those common to rangefinder cameras – by including a microlens array to reduce fall off in intensity from the center to corners of the image.
+Further details and aspects of the sensor were unveiled during the course of photokina 2006.

 Reception

 The Leica M8 suffered from some controversy on its release due to image quality problems reported by some users, especially an extremely high sensitivity to infrared light, which made black colors appear purple.
 Leica has since released a statement saying that it will send two free special UV/IR screw-on photographic filters to all future M8 purchasers, and upon request for all current M8 users.
 Users experiencing other image quality problems can apply to return their M8 for repair.

 However, this sensitivity to Infrared light has inspired a niche of photographers who use photographic filters that block the visible spectrum of light to do infrared photography.

 Upgrade program

 Leica announced a perpetual upgrade program on 31 January 2008.
 To keep a user's M8 up to date with newer releases, owners can send their M8 to Leica for upgrades.
 The first upgrade offered under this program is an improved shutter designed for quieter operation, at the cost of a slower maximum shutter speed of 1/4000sec.
 Leica subsequently announced additional upgrades: